nir0k/blackbox_exporter/README.md

 ./blackbox_exporter --config.db_dsn_file=db_dsn.yml
 ```

-If no row with that `id` exists, the exporter will fail to start.
+If the configuration cannot be retrieved at startup, the exporter logs the error and
+keeps retrying every `retry_interval` (default one minute).
+The `/config` and
+`/-/config` endpoints will return an error until the configuration is loaded.

 The current configuration can be inspected via `/-/config` (or `/config`) endpoint.